Board of Directors

-Lee Benton is a member of the firm of Benton and Centeno, LLP, and practices in the areas of Business Litigation, Bankruptcy, and Secured Transactions.
+Lee Benton is a retired attorney who was a founding member of the firm of Benton and Centeno, LLP, where he practiced in the areas of Business Litigation, Bankruptcy, and Secured Transactions.
 He is a graduate of Cumberland School of Law and was admitted to practice law in Alabama in 1977 and in Tennessee in 2001.
-Lee was the President of the Birmingham Bar Association in 2009 and also served on it's Executive Committee from 2009 to 2011.
-He is a member of the Litigation Section of the Federal and American Bar Associations, a member of the Association of Trial Lawyers of America, and a Life Fellow of the American Bar Foundation.
+Lee was the President of the Birmingham Bar Association in 2009 and also served on its Executive Committee from 2009 to 2011.
+He was a member of the Litigation Section of the Federal and American Bar Associations, and a member of the Association of Trial Lawyers of America.
+He is a sustaining Life Fellow of the American Bar Foundation, a fellow of the Alabama State Bar, and a Lifetime Fellow of the Birmingham State Bar.
+He is a former Trustee and Deacon of his church.

 Lee has been a member of AIM's Board of Directors since 2008 and was appointed Chairman of the Board in 2019.